deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 ## Initializing the ElasticsearchDocumentStore

 A DocumentStore stores the Documents that the question answering system uses to find answers to your questions.
-Here, we're using the `ElasticsearchDocumentStore` which connects to a running Elasticsearch service which is a fast and scalable text focused storage option.
+Here, we're using the [`ElasticsearchDocumentStore`](https://docs.haystack.deepset.ai/reference/document-store-api#module-elasticsearch) which connects to a running Elasticsearch service.
+It's a fast and scalable text-focused storage option.
 This service runs independently from Haystack and persists even after the Haystack program has finished running.
 To learn more about the DocumentStore and the different types of external databases that we support, see [DocumentStore](https://docs.haystack.deepset.ai/docs/document_store).

-1. Download, extract, and set the permissions for the Elasticsearch installation image.
+1. Download, extract, and set the permissions for the Elasticsearch installation image:

 ```bash